evilcyber.com

 In truth, both processes always happen at the same time and together form your “metabolism”:

 If either of them came to a standstill, you would be dead.
-As a practical example think about your body being able to digest food (catabolic) while at the same time letting your hair grow (anabolic).
-Muscles can be catabolic or anabolic, too, and when you work out, your encourage your muscles to be anabolic and increase the size of their cells.
+As a practical example think about your body being able to break down and digest food (catabolic) and at the same time letting your hair grow (anabolic).
+Muscles are either catabolic or anabolic, too, and when you work out, your encourage your muscles to be anabolic and increase the size of their cells.

-The confusion some muscleheads finds themselves in about this is that they think if one system in the body is in one state or the other, the rest has to be as well.
-They take the catabolic state of fat cells during a diet (who have to be broken down to fulfill the body’s energy needs) as the same thing as a catabolic state of the muscles.
-If one happens, they reason, the other does too.
+The confusion some muscleheads finds themselves in about this is that they think if one body system in is in one state, the rest in the same state.
+They believe when during a diet the fat cells are in catabolic state (getting broken down to fulfill the body’s energy needs), the muscle cells have to be too.

-But, as hinted above, your muscles give zilch about the fat cells, as long as there are enough fat reserves to keep the processes in the rest of the body going and they themselves getting those three things discussed above.
+But your muscles give zilch about the fat cells, as long as there are enough fat reserves to keep the processes in the rest of the body going and they getting those three things discussed above.

 Picture courtesy of Anton Kudris.